equinor/neqsim/README.md

 NeqSim (Non-Equilibrium Simulator) is a Java library for estimation of fluid behavior and process design for oil and gas production.
 The basis for NeqSim is a library of fundamental mathematical models related to phase behavior and physical properties of oil and gas.
 NeqSim is easilly extended with new method.

+## Releases
+[NeqSim releases](https://github.com/equinor/neqsimsource/releases) are available for download from the release pages.

 ## Getting Started
 See the [NeqSim Java Wiki](https://github.com/equinor/neqsimsource/wiki) for how to use the NeqSim API.
 NeqSim can be built using the Maven build system (https://maven.apache.org/).
 All NeqSim build dependencies are given in the pom.xml file.